The one with the description of the "The One With" trope.

 - Parodied in Duel Masters.
 The episode in which Shobu duels Hakuo is entitled...
 "The One Where Shobu Duels Hakuo".

 - Used in Fables.
 Many issues have an Arc name and a chapter name, followed by short description starting with "In which...."

-- Spoofed in the Far Side compilation book "Wiener Dog Art", where in the index there are headings for letters A-S and U-Z but no entries.
-Every single panel was listed under T, for "The one about __".
+- Spoofed in The Far Side compilation book Wiener Dog Art.
+At the end of the book, there's an index of every comic, but it's useless because they're all listed under T, for "The one about __".

 - FF #15 is titled "The One Where Power Pack Shows Up".

 Stephen Stills: The first band we're up against is Crash and the Boys.Scott: Oh, aren't they that one band, with Crash... and the boys?